- Location

 In-Person Registration

-Frontiers of Prevention is free to attend, and will be held as an in-person event, with an option for streaming for our international audience.
+Frontiers of Prevention is free to attend as an in-person event.
 If you will be able to attend the event in-person, please register by clicking the registration button below.

-This year, the Prize will be awarded to M. Gessen.
+This year, the award will be awarded to M. Gessen.

 M. Gessen is an opinion columnist for The New York Times and author of eleven books, including the National Book Award-winning The Future is History: how Totalitarianism Reclaimed Russia and The New York Times bestselling The Man Without a Face: The Unlikely Rise of Vladimir Putin.
 Their 2020 book, Surviving Autocracy, expands on their essay “Autocracy: Rules for Survival,” which went viral after Donald Trump’s first presidential victory.